giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 You can alternatively initiate the single sign-on authentication directly in a browser, without the need of installing the `kubectl` plug-in.

 We provide a web-based login helper utility, available under a URL specific for each installation.
-If you have your installation's management API endpoint URL, you can construct the utility's URL by prepending `login.` to the host name.
+If you have your installation's Management API endpoint URL, you can construct the utility's URL by prepending `login.` to the host name.

-If, for example, your management API URL is
+If, for example, your Management API URL is

 ```nohighlight
 https://g8s.base.domain.tld